-Pakistan to choose new leader but Sharif family waits in wings
+Pakistan chooses new leader, but Sharif family waits in wings

 The Sharif name has already proven to be remarkably resilient.

-The recently-deposed Sharif has served as Prime Minister twice before.
+The recently-deposed Sharif has served as prime minister twice before.
 He saw his first term end prematurely amid allegations of corruption, and his second end in a military coup which saw him jailed, then exiled, before returning to perform yet another political comeback.

 Now it seems likely that his brother will keep the name relevant in Pakistan's power circles, and political analyst Butt says it would be foolish to rule out a comeback for Maryam at some point.